On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Introduction

 \subsection{Our Demonstration Case: Coin-Flipping}

 To demonstrate the potential for the use of nonlinear control, we analyze one of the simplest and most fundamental problems in the logarithmic growth literature: Making bets on~$n$ consecutive flips of a biased coin with probability of heads being~$p$ and even-money payoff.
-This simplified framework enables us to explain the key ideas behind our new nonlinear control formulation without being encumbered by all the technical details associated with a more general framework.
+This initial assumption on the payoffs is made solely for simplicity brevity of the exposition; see Section~VII for a generalization to the unequal payoff case.
+Our simplified framework enables us to explain the key ideas behind our new nonlinear control formulation without being encumbered by additional technical details.

-Indeed, we begin with the widely celebrated betting scheme of Kelly~\cite{Kelly_1956}.
-That is, starting with account value~$V_0 >0$, at each stage~$k$, the controller generates the bet size as a linear feedback.
+Indeed, to demonstrate the potential for consideration of nonlinear controllers in future research, we begin with the widely celebrated betting scheme of Kelly~\cite{Kelly_1956}.
+That is, using the notation above, at stage~$k$, the controller generates the bet size as a linear feedback.
 That is,~$u_k= KV_k$ with the understanding that~$u_k > 0$ and $u_k < 0$ corresponds to bets on heads and tails respectively.
-Consistent with this, with~$X_k = 1$ being the outcome heads and $X_k = -1$ being tails, the account value dynamics are described by
+Consistent with this, even money payoffs are~$X_k = 1$ for heads and $X_k = -1$ for tails.

 Then, with probability of heads~$p$ assumed to be perfectly known and budget constraint $|u(k)| \leq V_k$ imposed, a straightforward calculation leads to Kelly's optimal ELG maximizing feedback gain~$K^* = 2p-1$.
-Finally, it is important to note that when the probability~$p$ is perfectly known, this simple linear controller can be proven to be optimal for many cases other than the simple scenario described above; e.g., in the widely cited 1971 paper by Hakansson~\cite{Hakansson_1971}, the control (bet size)~$u_k$ may depend on the entirety of the past history~$V_0,V_1,...,V_{k-1},V_k$.
-However, as indicated earlier, our goal in this paper is to demonstrate the importance on nonlinear control when~$p$ is imperfectly known with robustness being a concern.
+It is important to note that, this simple linear controller proves to be optimal in many cases other than the simple scenario described above; e.g., in the widely cited 1971 paper by Hakansson~\cite{Hakansson_1971} (see also~\cite{Cover_Thomas_1991}), the bet size~$u_k$ may depend on the entirety of the past history~$V_0,V_1,...,V_{k-1},V_k$.
+However, as indicated earlier, our goal is to demonstrate the importance on nonlinear control when~$p$ is imperfectly known with robustness being a concern.